mrousavy/nitro/docs/docs/nitrogen.md

 When `HybridMathSpec` is not implemented properly (e.g. if `add(..)` is missing, or if a type is incorrect), **the app will not compile**, which ensures full **type-safety** and **null-safety**.

+## Nitrogen is optional

+Nitrogen is a fully optional CLI that does some of the work for you.
+You can also build Nitro Modules and create Hybrid Objects without nitrogen, by just calling the `registerHybrids` method yourself.

 ## Who uses Nitrogen?

 Nitrogen should be used by library-authors, and generated specs should be committed to the repository/package.